BoltzExchange/boltz-backend/docs/regtest.md

 Prerequisites:

-* The latest [node.js lts and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+* The latest [Node.js LTS and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 We recommend using [nvm](https://github.com/nvm-sh/nvm#install--update-script) to manage npm installs: `nvm install --lts`
 * [Docker](https://docs.docker.com/engine/install/)

 The regtest environment of Boltz Backend is based on [boltz/regtest](https://hub.docker.com/r/boltz/regtest).
 To start the images run `npm run docker:start` and to stop them again use `npm run docker:stop` to stop and remove the containers.